About this Slovenian Loco

 From shy beginnings to a world traveler

-After hitchhiking and traversing over Western Europe with Interrail, working and learning English in London, I became passionate about Mesoamerican cultures.
+After hitchhiking and traversing over Western Europe with InterRail, working and learning English in London, I became passionate about Mesoamerican cultures.
 I was profoundly impressed by Latin-American countries, their people and language, ensuring that I remained connected with this unique continent on a daily basic.

 How many countries have you visited?

 I was always looking forward and discovering new places, without particular plan to explore all of them.
 The only rule was to avoid going back to the same place for two reasons: if I liked it, there was a probability that the place might spoil or change for worst; if I didn’t like it, there was no reason to go back.
-In the long run, there were scarcely any locations or experiences that I failed to value from one perspective or another.

 If time was not important at the beginning and travelling was my only activity until money lasted, later in life I started to work as a sales manager, but only to save enough money for the next trip.
 After my kids were born, there were other long-term commitment and priorities to combine with my passion.
 My travels converted to trips, but the essence of backpacking has never changed.

-Three decades of travelling, living, speaking, social interaction and exploration of so many different countries, places, languages, people, cultures and culinary delights have been a journey that I try to convey on this website.
+Over three decades of travelling, living, speaking, social interaction and exploration of so many different countries, places, languages, people, cultures and culinary delights have been a journey that I try to convey on this website.